41 Ways Kids Can Help Save the Planet in 5 Minutes or Less

 Be your own fashion designer

-Just because you outgrew or stained something, or it has a little hole, doesn't mean you can't still use it, Pettit says.
-Use paint, scissors, and thread to make a new style or turn it into something else entirely, like this cool t-shirt blanket, she adds.
+Just because you outgrew or stained something, or it has a little hole, doesn’t mean you can’t still use it, Pettit says.
+Use paint, scissors, and thread to make a new style or turn it into something else entirely, she adds.

 Use recyclable pencils that grow into flowers

 These cool eco-friendly Sprout pencils double as a writing instrument and a fun science experiment.
 Write with them until they are too short to use.
-Then plant the stubs in pots and watch them grow into herbs, vegetables, or flowers!
-Check out these library programs where you can check seeds out just like books.
+Then plant the stubs in pots and watch them grow into herbs, vegetables, or flowers.

 Ditch the straws

 Truth: Bendy straws do make drinking your milk way more fun.
-But those same plastic straws can take up to 200 years to decompose after you throw them away.
+But those same plastic straws can take up to 200 years to decompose after you throw them away, according to the World Wildlife Fund (WWF).
 Help the environment out by only using reusable straws or, even better, just drinking out of a cup the old-fashioned way, says Heidi McBain, a licensed professional counselor.
+You’ll also want to ditch plastic after learning these other facts about plastic.

 Encourage your school to ditch plastic straws and lids, too

 Take your good deed one step further and get your school to banish plastic drinking straws and lids in the cafeteria.
-After all, Buckingham Palace banned plastic straws, and if the Queen of England can do it, so can you!
-This is how you can have a zero-waste kitchen.
+After all, Buckingham Palace banned plastic straws, and if the Queen of England can do it, so can you.

 Turn off the light when you leave a room